 Priority Level Traffic Type

+1 Background

+2 (Spare)

+0 (default) Best Effort

+3 Excellent Effort

 4 Controlled Load

 5 Video, less than 100 milliseconds latency and jitter

 6 Voice, less than 10 milliseconds latency and jitter

 7 Network Control

-- Egress packets are placed into the hardware queues according to the mapping defined by this command. - ◆ The default internal PHB to output queue mapping is shown below.
+- Egress packets are placed into the hardware queues according to the mapping defined by this command. - The default internal PHB to output queue mapping is shown below.